angular-material-extensions/google-maps-autocomplete/README.md

    src="https://raw.githubusercontent.com/angular-material-extensions/google-maps-autocomplete/HEAD/assets/demo1.gif">
 </p>

+Stating with v1.3.0, you can now use this library without material2's dependency!
+To enable this goolgle maps autocomplate api as feature, you can just add `matGoogleMapsAutocomplete` to any html input element!

 ## Built by and for developers :heart:
 Do you have any question or suggestion ?
 Please do not hesitate to contact us!
 Alternatively, provide a PR | open an appropriate issue [here](https://github.com/angular-material-extensions/google-maps-auto/issues)